thexhr/dtoggle/README.md

 # dtoggle

 Small bash script that uses `xrandr` to configure internal/external displays.
-I use it here with Arch Linux and i3 whenever I connect one or more external displays.
+I use it here with BSD and Linux and i3 whenever I connect one or more external displays.

 I use the toggle option with the `XF86Display` key (Fn + F7) on my Thinkpad: